ElecNinja/Project-DEPI/README.md

 - Contact page
 - Blog page
 - Basic cart functionality
+- From window you Cart increase product number and then sum the total price
 - Go to the top button
 - User account page (My Account)
 - Terms and conditions page